-Some programs create outcomes we don’t intend, or that we can’t see all aspects of our program because we are too familiar with it.
+Some programs create outcomes we don’t intend, or that we can’t see all aspects of, because we are too familiar with them.
 We can help.

 Imagine a stack of books on a table.
 It’s a common photo in a school’s alumni magazine.
 Or it’s often a poster on a bookstore window.
 In a way, a school is a stack of programs – academic classes, sports, clubs, “free” time, field trips, assemblies, and so on, a teetering stack that too many people say is stress-inducing instead of inspirational.

 Most of these programs are planned by adults and articulated to the students and their parents.
 Here is what we do and why.
 Oftentimes – perhaps too often – we do what we do because we have done it this way, but sooner or later every single program in a school is challenged and must justify itself.
 I will never use algebra for the rest of my life.
 The five-paragraph essay is done.
 Who says I must play a sport?
 What could this waste of time have to do with getting into college?